raphaelpg/t-senior-backend-challenge/README.md

 # 2/ Practical

-## A REST API server created with Nestjs
+## A REST API server created with Nestjs that scans Ethereum mainnet blockchain for DAI transfers
 - Coded in TS
 ## Stack used:
   - [Nest](https://docs.nestjs.com/) v9.0.0 framework